 Moulting at other times

-A mini or partial moult, usually a neck moult or a chest moult, can occur due to stress.
-Stress can anything from a predator fright, or extremes in the weather, too hot, very wet, very windy.
-Firework, loud banging, DIY, dogs, or cats will take their toll.
-It can be caused by you wearing the wrong wellies, or a change in the environment.
+A mini or partial moult, which is usually a neck moult or a chest moult, can occur due to stress.
+Stress can be anything from a predator fright, or extremes in the weather, too hot, very wet, very windy.
+Fireworks, loud banging, DIY, lawn-mowing, dogs, or cats will take their toll.
+They can feel stress by you wearing the wrong wellies, or any change in the environment or habits.
 Getting the picture?
 Chickens are stressy creatures.
 Stress can depress their immune response and egg laying can also be interrupted or erratic for a while.